Cataract Surgery St Louis

 How do you treat cataracts?

-In a cataract operation, the eye’s natural lens is removed.
-Vision can then be obtained by implanting a permanent intraocular lens (IOL), which replaces the natural lens.
+In a cataract operation, we remove the eye’s natural lens.
+Vision can then be obtained by implanting a permanent intraocular lens (IOL).
+This replaces the natural lens.
 This artificial lens is made of plastic and is usually inserted at the same time the cataract is removed.
-Depending on the individual case, the lens is placed directly behind or, less frequently, in front of the iris, the “colored” part of the eye.
+Depending on the individual case, the lens is placed directly behind or sometimes in front of the iris.
+The iris is the “colored” part of the eye.

-There have been remarkable advances in the treatment of cataracts, namely in the use of premium lenses (IOLs) that not only help make vision clearer but can also help improve near and far vision.
+There have been remarkable advances in cataract treatment.
+Premium lenses (IOLs) now not only help make vision clearer but can also help improve near and far vision.
 Often patients that select these lenses do not need to use their glasses anymore.

 Our doctors will explain all of your exciting cataract lens implant options during your appointment, but if you would like to learn more in the meantime, please click here.